 The PRO HD improves upon its compact cousin, the mini HD, by bumping the magnification from 8x to 10x and increasing the objective lens diameter from 32mm to 42mm.
 These improvements allow for much better wildlife viewing at greater distances and in lower light conditions.

-Coupled with excellent rubber armoring, a fully waterproof design, and fog-proofing, these compact binoculars are an excellent purchase for those looking for a solid pair of binoculars for a trip but don’t want the serious investment of a professional pair.
+Coupled with excellent rubber armoring, a fully waterproof design, and fog-proofing, these safari binoculars are an excellent purchase for those looking for a solid pair of binoculars for a trip but don’t want the serious investment of a professional pair.

 Things to Consider Before you Buy Compact Binoculars